-The pace and volume of climate-related regulatory changes across Asia markets is increasing.
+The pace and volume of climate-related regulatory changes is also increasing.
 Regulators including the Hong Kong Monetary Authority, the Monetary Authority of Singapore, BNM in Malaysia and the Financial Supervisory Commission in Taiwan are in the process of developing supervisory and disclosure requirements or guidelines related to the environment and climate change.
-It is expected that other regulators in the region will develop similar requirements.
+It is expected that other regulators will develop similar requirements.
 These changes may give rise to compliance, operational and disclosure risks requiring Prudential to coordinate across multiple jurisdictions in order to apply a consistent risk management approach.